 The Count loosened his grasp on Elanore, who went immediately went to her grandmother.
 The old woman lowered her stick.

 “Grandmother.
 Surely we can’t go like this.
-If Edmund were here–”
+If Edmund was here–”

 Elanore paled but argued no further.